MMAAOOHH/MemoryShooter/README.md

 ### Wishlist
 More optimized solution for component lookup
-Better clean up and packing of lists when entities die
+Better clean up and packing of lists when entities die / components gets removed

 ### Resources
 ECS